Do I need trail shoes?

 I’ve never done a trail run before, is this ok for beginners?

 We love introducing people to trail running!
 We use well-groomed trails and mark our courses thoroughly.
-Just make sure you do some hill running before you come out, we have a few hills here and there.
+Just make sure you do some hill running before you come out, we definitely have a few hills.
 Our Soaring Eagle race is a bit technical (rocks and roots on the ground), so we recommend practicing on trails a couple of times before you do that race.

 What if I want to walk part of the race?

 Well come on out and do that then!
 We have people of all paces at every race.
 We’ll keep the 4.5 mile course open for 1:30, and the half marathon course open for 4 hours.

 I’ve run one of your races before and my Garmin says the course is [insert distance], is it actually 13.1 miles?

 Yes.
 We have measured the course with a wheel, as well as other tools, and it truly measures 13.1 miles.
 Many Garmins, or other GPS watches, lose satellite contact in the woods.
 When they drop you, they then draw a straight line to where you are from where you were, this makes them come up short.
 We almost never see two people with the same GPS distance at the end of our races!

 What kind of chocolate will be at the finish?